alangegit/ui-engineer-visma/README.md

-# Vite React Project - Senior UI Engineer Visma
+# Vite React Project - Senior UI Engineer

 This is a **React** application built with **Vite**, **TypeScript**, and **Tailwind CSS**